The BIST way

 Beginning of specialisation

 The shift from Key Stage 3 to Key Stage 4 involves some important changes both in the nature of the lessons and in the structure of the timetable.
-By the end of Key Stage 3, students will begin the process of selecting areas of specialism.
+By the end of Key Stage 3, pupils will begin the process of selecting areas of specialism.

 Growth and academic freedom